-Torin1 Increases Size of Lysosomal Compartment, Which Increases Cell Uptake of HCQ.
-Although HCQ appears to be able to modify its own distribution, we investigated the capability of direct modification of the cell lysosomal volume fraction to increase HCQ uptake capacity.
-In Fig. 4D, we observed that Torin1 increased the relative lysosomal burden by 2.25- to 10.7-fold.
-In this experiment, we repeated the HCQ cell uptake experiments out to 24 hours but first pretreated cells with Torin1(+) or (-) for 16 hours prior to administering HCQ.
-Pretreatment with Torin1 resulted in a mean increase in cellular uptake of HCQ at all time points in all cell lines of 1.4- to 1.6-fold (Fig. 6A).
-To test this in the context of the in vitro PK model, we changed the cell line base lysosomal volume fraction at time 0 based on the mean fold increase of lysosomal fraction by Torin1 from Fig. 3 and simulated the dynamic lysosome PK model (Fig. 6A).
+Torin1 Increases Size of Lysosomal Compartment Which Increases Cell Uptake of HCQ

+While HCQ appears to be able to modify its own distribution, we investigated the capability of direct modification of the cell lysosomal volume fraction to increase HCQ uptake capacity.
+In Figure 4D we observed that Torin1 increased the relative lysosomal burden by 2.25-10.7 fold.
+In this experiment we repeated the HCQ cell uptake experiments out to 24 hours, but first pretreated cells with Torin1 (+) or (-) for 16 hours prior to administering HCQ.
+Pretreatment with Torin1 resulted in a mean increase in cellular uptake of HCQ at all timepoints in all cell lines of 1.4-1.6 fold (Figure 6A).
+To test this in the context of the in vitro PK model, we changed the cell line base lysosomal volume fraction at time 0 based on the mean fold increase of lysosomal fraction by Torin1 from Figure 3, and simulated the dynamic lysosome PK model (Figure 6A).
 The dynamic lysosome PK simulation suggested that this change in initial lysosome starting fraction accounts for the increased uptake of HCQ in the cells.
-For the new data set, the MDA-MB-468 T1(-) uptake data were simulated against the lower CI basal Vf{lvs} (0.835%) and the T47D against the mean starting Vflvs (0.783%) from Fig. 1B.
-In MDA-MB-231 and 468 cells, the mean increase of lysosomes by Torin1 accounted for the increased cell uptake of HCQ in the simulation.
-In T47D and MCF7, the experimental mean increase in lysosomes by Torin1 from Fig. 3C was very high, so the ratio from the lowest replicate was used to show the increase the model would account for.
-Comparison of observed versus simulated AUC{0-24 hour} are shown in Table 3.
-All simulation:experimental ratios except the T47D and MCF7 mean T1 were within the range of 0.5-2.0; however, T47D and MCF7 simulations using the lowest T1:Ctrl lysosome ratio from a replicate did fall within this range.
+For the new data set, the MDA-MB-468 T1 (-) uptake data was simulated against the lower CI basal Vf{lys} (0.835%) and the T47D against the mean starting Vf{Ivs} (0.783%) from Figure 1B.
+In MDA-MB-231 and 468 cells the mean increase of lysosomes by Torin1 accounted for the increased cell uptake of HCQ in the simulation.
+In T47D and MCF7, the experimental mean increase in lysosomes by Torin1 from Figure 3C was very high, and so the ratio from the lowest replicate was used to show the increase the model would account for.
+Comparison of observed versus simulated AUC{0-24hr} are shown in Table 3.
+All simulation/experimental ratios except the T47D and MCF7 mean T1 were within the range of 0.5-2.0; however, T47D and MCF7 simulations using the lowest T1/ctrl lysosome ratio from a replicate did fall within this range.
 Model performance metrics are shown in Supplemental Table 4.
-The model for each cell line followed similar PE trends to the earlier versions of the models.
-MAPE % for all cell lines suggests that the model fits overall time points between 15.48% and 61.69%, and MPE% suggests an even spread of over- and underprediction of the model across the cell lines.
-Overall, the cell PK model of HCQ supports that steadily increasing long-term whole-cell concentrations, as well as the increase in concentration caused by Torin1 pretreatment, are linked directly with the increase in size of the lysosomal compartment observed experimentally.
+The model for each cell line followed similar performance error (PE) trends to the earlier versions of the models.
+MAPE% for all cell lines suggests that the model fits overall timepoints between 15.48-61.69%, and MPE% suggests an even spread of over and underprediction of the model across the cell lines.
+Overall, the cell PK model of HCQ supports that steadily-increasing long term whole cell concentrations, as well as the increase in concentration caused by Torin1 pretreatment are linked directly with the increase in size of the lysosomal compartment observed experimentally.